SmitaPinjan/Analysis-of-Sepsis-and-Its-Correlation-With-Lung-Failure/README.md

 ### Problem Statement
 Sepsis is a serious medical condition caused by the body’s improper response to an infection which leads to damage to its vital organs and may lead to death.
 Due to their critical conditions, patients admitted to ICU are more prone to be diagnosed with Sepsis Infection.
 Therefore, early detection of Sepsis signs will help to curb the infection and save patients by initiating proper and in-time treatment.

-Through this project, I am attempting to create a dashboard that can alert the medical team about possible signs of Sepsis to initiate the treatment.
+Through this project, I am attempting to create a dashboard that can alert the healthcare team about possible signs of Sepsis that can lead to Lung failure of patients.
+So the healthcare providers can take immediate action and initiate the treatment.

+---

 ### Project Overview
----

 This data analysis project aims to provide insight into the Sepsis Patient Dataset to determine the correlation with Lung or Respiratory failure.
 By analyzing various aspects of the data, I am seeking to gain a deeper understanding of the correlation between different biomarkers, and how it will affect the sepsis patient based on this analysis will provide recommendations to detect early signs of Sepsis infection.